participator/book_search/README.md

     - Link to more information about the book
         - could be on a page within your application
         - or link out to an external site

+## Approach to Solution
+- Simplfy requirements
+- Research Google Books API
+    - Learn how to interact with it
+        > I'm looking for a JavaScript interface that does not need a server-side code

+        > If unavailable, I'll use node.js to connect with the API